TravelGearBlog

 37.jpg

-Now you can make fire anywhere.
-Don’t mess with matches or lighters, get this puppy and you are good to go.
+Now you can make a fire anywhere you go.
+No need to mess with matches or lighters, if you get this puppy you are good to go.

 39.jpg